Best Rifle Scopes for the Money

 A reticle is the aiming reference inside the scope.
 For most hunters, a simple duplex reticle - thick posts that taper to a fine center - is fast, clean, and uncluttered.
 It’s hard to beat for general hunting.

 If you stretch ranges, a BDC (bullet drop compensator) or mil/MOA hash-mark reticle gives you holdover points for shooting past your zero distance.
-These are useful, but only if you actually take the time to learn and verify them at the range.
+These are useful, but only if you actually take the time to learn and verify them at the range - a zero and holdover calculator makes that verification far easier.
 A complicated reticle you don’t understand is worse than a simple one you do.

 Also decide between first focal plane (FFP) and second focal plane (SFP).
 In SFP scopes, the reticle stays the same visual size at all magnifications - fine for most hunters.
 In FFP scopes, the reticle scales with magnification so holdover values stay accurate at any power; this is preferred by long-range shooters but adds cost.
 For typical hunting, SFP is perfectly adequate and usually cheaper.